 What will the local authority do with the payment?

 If payment is made to the local authority (or magistrates court in the case of court fines) after a liability order or warrant has been passed to the enforcement company, then in almost all cases, the council will forward the entire payment to the relevant enforcement company so that they may deduct their fees in accordance with the ‘pro rata’ provisions as outlined above.

 Please note that if a payment is made direct to the local authority (or magistrate court) the payment may take between 5-7 days to process.
 In most cases, this delay will lead to an enforcement agent making a visit to your property.
 You will then be liable for the enforcement fee of £235.

-If you have any queries about the enforcement of a Liability Order or are experiencing difficulty in getting a payment agreement accepted, you can email a question to Bailiff Advice using our very popular Question page.
+If you have any queries about the enforcement of a Liability Order or are experiencing difficulty in getting a payment agreement accepted, you can email a question to Bailiff Advice using our very popular Enquiry Form.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.